Aitslab/EasyNER/README.md

-# CIRP: A Customizable Information Retrieval Pipeline
+# FLEXNER: A Flexible and Easy-to-Use Pipeline for Deep Learning- and Dictionary-based Named Entity Recognition from Medical Literature

-CIRP is a Customizable, domain-specific Information Retrieval Pipeline to extract information from biomedical texts.
+FLEXNER is a Customizable End-to-End Information Retrieval Pipeline for extracting named entities such as diseases, proteins/genes and chemicals medcine-related texts.
 The pipeline comes with pre-trained models that can retrieve many biomedical entities: cell-lines, chemicals, disease, gene/proteins and species.

 !!Insert Image